top of page

 Design Jargon Decoded: For the CEO Who Thinks Kerning is a City in Germany

-There has always been a special kind of dance between the sharp-dressed business execs and those enigmatic design gurus.
+There has always been a particular dance between sharp-dressed business leaders and the more enigmatic design world.

-We've all seen it: In one corner, we have the creative team, dropping terms like “vector” and “resolution,” like they're chart-topping hits on Spotify...
+We’ve all seen it.
+In one corner, the creative team, casually dropping terms like “vector” and “resolution” as if they’re chart-topping hits on Spotify.

 #1 Kerning